gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 In this section, we will transform our native PyTorch application into an end-to-end confidential application.
-We will encrypt all user files before starting the enclave, mark them as protected, let the enclave communicate with the secret provisioning server to get attested and receive the master wrap key for encryption and decryption of protected files, and finally run the actual PyTorch inference.
+We will encrypt all user files before starting the enclave, mark them as encrypted, let the enclave communicate with the secret provisioning server to get attested and receive the master wrap key for encryption and decryption of encrypted files, and finally run the actual PyTorch inference.

 We will use the previous non-confidential PyTorch example as a starting point,